 Red Carpet on the Quay: Why Krill Finds on Mallorca's North Coast Are a Warning Signal

 A frosty February morning on the mole of Port de Pollença: diesel smells hang over the hulls, thermal cups steam in the cold air, gulls screech and buoys clack against bollards.
 On the damp pavement lies a red carpet — tiny krill creatures so dense that the surface looks dusted.
 Weeks later the same scene in Alcúdia: a waitress pauses in a doorway with trays, retirees on the Plaça whisper, a fisherman with oil‑stained fingers scoops up a handful.
-For tourists a curious photo opportunity, for researchers a possible alarm signal.
+For tourists a curious photo opportunity, for researchers a possible alarm signal, as seen in a local report on mysterious crustacean mortality.

 Key Question